Hotspot Ecosystem Research and Man's Impact On European Seas: Seamounts

 Seamounts are underwater mountains that rise from the depths of the ocean, and whose summits can sometimes be found just a few hundred metres below the sea surface.
 To be classified as a seamount the summit must be 1000 m higher than the surrounding seafloor, and under this definition there are an estimated 1000–2800 seamounts in the Atlantic Ocean and around 60 in the Mediterranean Sea.

 Seamounts enhance water flow through localised tides, eddies, and upwelling, and these physical processes may enhance primary production.
 Seamounts may therefore be considered as hotspots of marine life; fauna benefit from the enhanced hydrodynamics and phytoplankton supply, and thrive on the slopes and summits.
 Suspension feeders, such as gorgonian sea fans and the cold-water corals like Lophelia pertusa, often dominate the rich benthic (seafloor-dwelling) communities.
 The enhanced abundance and diversity of fauna is not limited to benthic species, as fish are known to aggregate over seamounts.
 Unfortunately, this knowledge has led to increasing commercial exploitation of seamount fish by the fishing industry, and a number of seamount fish populations have already been depleted.
 Part of HERMIONE research will assess the threats and impacts of human activities on seamounts, including comparing data from seamounts in different stages of fisheries exploitation to understand more about the impacts of fishing activities., both on target species and non-target species, and their habitats.

-Despite our increasing knowledge on seamounts, there is still very little known about the relationships between their ecosystem functioning and biodiversity, and that of the surrounding areas.
-This information is vital in order to improve our understanding of connectivity between seamount hotspots and adjacent areas, and HERMIONE research will aim to discover whether seamounts act as centres of speciation (the evolution of new species), or if they play a role as "stepping stones", allowing fauna to colonise and disperse across the oceans.
+Current understanding of seamount ecosystems remains limited regarding how their ecosystem functions and biodiversity relate to surrounding marine areas.
+Studying these dynamics is essential to clarify the ecological connectivity between seamounts and adjacent environments.
+Future research focus areas such as HERMIONE research include determining whether these underwater features serve as centres of speciation or function as ecological "stepping stones" that facilitate faunal colonisation and dispersal across ocean basins.